MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
     - `OutputDimmer`: datatype *BOOL*, specify whether the DIM values (0-255) should be outputted as MQTT events.
     - `Qos_Dimm`: datatype *SD_MQTT.QoS*, MQTT QoS of the DIM MQTT events.
-    - `Delta_Dimm`: datatype *INT*, resolution of the MQTT DIM events.
-For example: specifying value *5* will configure the FB to only emit an MQTT event when the DIM output differs *5* or more than its previous value.
-Note that the last value of output DIM (when input `PB` becomes low again) is always published.
+    - `Delta_Dimm`: datatype *INT*, resolution of the MQTT OUT events.
+For example: specifying value *5* will configure the FB to only emit an MQTT event when the OUT output differs *5* or more than its previous value.
+Note that the last value of output OUT (when input `P_LONG` becomes low again) is always published.
 Even if the resolution delta hasn't been reached yet.
-This way the last DIM value published through MQTT is always synchronized with the DIM output of the FB.
+This way the last OUT value published through MQTT is always synchronized with the OUT output of the FB.

 - ConfigureDimmer: configures the dimmer with your prefered configurations, an overview of the parameters and their default values:
     - `T_Debounce`: debounce time for input PB, defaults to 10ms.